 Mariner of the Seas Suites are significantly larger than Interior rooms (an additional 117 square feet, at a minimum, in Junior Suites), though there is no suite complex.
 Most higher-end rooms -- Junior Suites and Suites -- are located on Decks 9 and 10.
 You'll hear less foot traffic on these decks, but light music is audible from the pool deck during the day.

-Mariner of the Seas offers 26 accessible cabins in a variety of categories and sizes (from 256-square feet to 276-square feet).
-Features include wider doors, closet racks that can be pulled down to lower heights and accessible showers and toilets.
-These cabins are set aside for cruise travelers who can prove they need the accessible amenities; the cabins only enter the regular inventory close to the sail date, if they haven't sold out by then.
+The 26 accessible cabins on Mariner of the Seas come in a variety of categories (from 256 to 276 square feet).
+These are set aside for cruisers who can prove they need accessible amenities; the cabins only enter the regular inventory close to the sail date if they haven't sold out by then.

-The 583-square-foot Owner's Suites are also quite luxurious, with queen beds and living and dining area.
-However, these suites are more open, with the sleeping areas separated from the rest of the living quarters by large, rotating, flat-screen TV's (rather than actual walls).
-The balconies (157-square feet), are big enough for a lounge chair.
+The 506-square-foot Owner's Suites are also luxurious, each with a king bed, living room and dining area.
+However, these suites are more open, with the sleeping areas separated from the rest of the living quarters by large, rotating flat-screen TVs, rather than actual walls.
+The balconies (131 square feet), are big enough for a lounge chair.

 There isn't much to say about bathrooms on Mariner of the Seas -- they get the job done.
 Fixtures are basic, and only Suites (including Junior Suites) have tubs.
 Soap and shampoo are provided.
 Hair dryers are located in the vanities, rather than in the bathrooms.